sneakers-the-rat/multifactory/multifactory/papers/articles/Landscape Analysis - The Changing Academic Publishing Industry - Implications for Academic Institutions.md

+Title: Landscape Analysis: The Changing Academic Publishing Industry - Implications for Academic Institutions

+Date: 20190328

+**Tags**: #Publishing #SPARC

 Lead Author
 [[Claudio Aspesi]]

-Published March 28 2019

 [Article](https://infrastructure.sparcopen.org/landscape-analysis)

 Citation
 Aspesi, Claudio, Nicole S. Allen, Raym Crow, Shawn Daugherty, Heather Joseph, Joseph T. W. McArthur, and Nick Shockey.
 2019.
 “SPARC Landscape Analysis.” , March 29. https://doi.org/10.31229/osf.io/58yhb

 Central Message:
-> It is important to underscore upfront that we are not opposing the use of data and data
-> analytics in academic institutions.
-This project is aimed at ensuring that academic
-> institutions retain control over the use of data and data analytics, that the use of data
-> and data analytic tools is consistent with the goals of the academic community and that
-> academic institutions are properly equipped to deal with the risks and implications posed
-> by the rising amount of data being collected, analyzed, and used. pp 8
+> It is important to underscore upfront that we are not opposing the use of data and data analytics in academic institutions.
+This project is aimed at ensuring that academic institutions retain control over the use of data and data analytics, that the use of data and data analytic tools is consistent with the goals of the academic community and that academic institutions are properly equipped to deal with the risks and implications posed by the rising amount of data being collected, analyzed, and used. pp 8

 # Summary Statement from Authors